ASE A1 Engine Repair Practice Test

 Answer A is wrong.
 A stuck closed PCV valve causes excessive crankcase pressure.

 Answer B is wrong.
-A stuck open PCV valve or leaking hose results a rough idle and drivability issues.
+A stuck open PCV valve or leaking hose results in a rough idle and drivability issues.

 Answer C is wrong.
 Oil leakage indicates a problem with the system.